 Connection, Trust, and Love The Difference Between Espoused Values and Deep Emotion

-Connection, Trust, and Love in the New Economy1: The aim of a business venture is to maximize financial gain for its owners.
+Connection, Trust, and Love in the New Economy1: The generally accepted aim of a business venture is to maximize financial gain for its owners.
 On the other hand, the aim of a nonprofit organization is to advance a social interest without financial gain.
 Hence a nonprofit venture sounds like an oxymoron.
 The nonprofit venture is a form of enterprise that will grow to meet the needs of business and society, since they are intricately intertwined and interdependent.

 Venture creation in the new economy is much more about ultimate purpose and what the organization aims to achieve, rather than the organizational structure in a strictly legal sense.
 Entrepreneurs are known to be innovators, and that innovative spirit is as much about process as product.
+That process needs to be based on connection, trust, and love.

 Right now, many big business leaders claim that their real purpose is to serve society and to make the world a better place.
 For instance, Unilever’s Corporate Purpose states that to succeed requires, “the highest standards of corporate behavior towards everyone we work with, the communities we touch, and the environment on which we have an impact.”
 Corporations may make such public statements, and do with increasing regularity, but the pressures on quoted companies from the markets mean that such behaviors are often difficult to manifest.